What is a WRAS Approval?

 Any water fitting, which when installed, will carry or receive water from the public mains water supply in the UK, must comply with the Water Supply (Water Fittings) Regulations or Scottish Byelaws.
 These require that a water fitting should not cause waste, misuse, undue consumption or contamination of the water supply and must be ‘of an appropriate quality and standard’.

 WRAS Product Approval: Whole products such as valves, boilers & showers undergo mechanical and water quality testing.
-This type of approval demonstrates compliance with requirements of the regulations and byelaws, provided the fitting is installed according to any conditions given with the approval.
+This type of approval demonstrates products are of an appropriate quality and standard, provided the fitting is installed according to any conditions given with the approval.

 WRAS Material Approval: Non-metallic materials & components, such as rubber sheet material & ‘O’ rings, undergo testing only for their effects on water quality.
-This type of approval demonstrates that the non-metallic material/component does not itself contaminate the water and therefore satisfies this particular requirement of regulations and byelaws.
+This type of approval demonstrates that the non-metallic material/component complies with BS6920.

 Where do the regulations apply?